whaynes/STCW23/jekyll/_assessments/RFPNW-1K.md

 <tr><td>

 {% capture behavior %}
-Carry out the helm command  *steer 342*[^Note2]  and  steer the vessel on course using the gyro-compass.
+Carry out the helm command  *steer 342*  and  steer the vessel on course using the gyro-compass.
+See **Note  2**.

 {% endcapture %}